Hormonal or inflammatory pimples

 Difference with other types of acne

 Hormonal pimples, these skin imperfections, are distinguished by their specific location, mainly on the chin, jawline, and lower face, and by their close link to hormonal fluctuations.
 Unlike inflammatory acne, which can break out anywhere on the face, hormonal pimples are often concentrated on the lower part of the face.
-They are generally associated with certain phases of the menstrual cycle, pregnancy, or menopause, and manifest as cyclical breakouts.
+They are generally associated with certain phases of the menstrual cycle, pregnancy, or menopause, and manifest as cyclical skin eruptions.

-Understanding and Treating Blackheads
+Understanding and treating blackheads

-Enlarged pores: causes and solutions
+Dilated pores: causes and solutions

 Sebum regulation: a key issue

-Role of dietary supplements in the management of pimples
+Role of dietary supplements in managing pimples

-How they can help regulate hormonal fitness
+How they can help regulate hormonal shape

 Their role in the treatment of blackheads and enlarged pores

 Dietary supplements can play a crucial role in the treatment of blackheads and enlarged pores.
-By regulating sebum production and providing antioxidants, they help keep the pores clean and prevent their blockage.
+By regulating sebum production and providing antioxidants, they help keep pores clean and prevent their blockage.
 Our detox cure are ideal for deeply purifying the body.

 Impact of the menstrual cycle on the skin